 How to Plan a Fun and Fair Easter Egg Hunt

 Each kid had the same number of eggs to find, but by doing the hunt this way, we were able to hide the eggs for the bigger kids in harder to find spots and the eggs for the little kids in easier to find spots.
-Also, if a big kid finds an egg that is meant for a little kid, they were really happy to help the little one 'discover' their egg and put it in their bag.
+Also, if a big kid found an egg that was meant for a little kid, they were really happy to help the little one 'discover' their egg and put it in their bag.